 For the purposes of this report, the geographical coordinates of Grants Pass are 42.439 deg latitude, -123.331 deg longitude, and 1,083 ft elevation.

-The topography within 2 miles of Grants Pass contains very significant variations in elevation, with a maximum elevation change of 1,207 feet, and an average elevation above sea level of 1,043 feet.
-Within 10 miles contains extreme variations in elevation (3,632 feet).
+The topography within 2 miles of Grants Pass contains very significant variations in elevation, with a maximum elevation change of 1,207 feet and an average elevation above sea level of 1,043 feet.
+Within 10 miles contains very significant variations in elevation (3,632 feet).
 Within 50 miles also contains extreme variations in elevation (7,428 feet).

 The area within 2 miles of Grants Pass is covered by artificial surfaces (58%) and shrubs (31%), within 10 miles by shrubs (61%) and trees (26%), and within 50 miles by trees (56%) and shrubs (39%).